 Literally seconds outside of the Ubud city center is a peaceful oasis waiting to be explored.
 The Campuhan Ridge walk is around 6-miles long of a paved path across a verdant high ridge in Ubud.
 The raised vantage provides endless views of the lush jungle and the occasional luxurious bungalow as far as the eye can see.
 You may expect to come across rice paddies, the Sungai Wos River, and on clear days, views of Mount Agung in the distance.

 The walk is absolutely free and starts from the incredible Pura Gunung Lebah at the edge of Ubud.
-I hope to live in Ubud someday and when I do I will make the time to either start or end my day here a few times a week to connect with nature and get centered.
+I hope to live in Ubud someday and when I do I will take the time to either start or end my day here a few times a week to connect with nature and get centered.

 SNAP A PICTURE ON A BALI SWING

 If you’re on Instagram you’ve certainly seen dreamy shots of travel influencers in impossibly long flowy dresses lingering in the air on a giant swing over the dense jungle.
 You can get that shot too, but you’ll fork out a pretty penny at Bali Swing or Zen Hideaway.
 The most picturesque is the swing that you can visit on this Get Your Guide Ubud tour for US$75 which also goes to waterfalls and local villages.
 If you’re looking for a more economical option there are swings to be discovered all around Ubud, and Bali!
 Keep your eyes peeled for the swing near the beginning of the path on the Campuhan Ridge.
-Not only are these swings free, there was also no line, no dangerous drop, or unsightly harness.
+Not only are these swings free, but there was also no line, no dangerous drop, or unsightly harness.
 Happy swinging!

 As mentioned above there are several swings that are free to use around the Tegalalang Rice Terrace.
 These are kitschy with fun signs that help you proclaim your love for Bali.
 Most are located in cafes so don’t be a jerk and at least order a coffee if you stop to snap some pics.
 You’ll probably spend a few hours strolling the terrace so why not fuel up with a quick meal while overlooking the rice terraces you’re about to explore?